 All calls are routed through Tier 1 VoIP infrastructure and connected to the Public Switched Telephone Network (PSTN), supporting voice calls to both mobile phones and landlines.

 Because it runs entirely in the browser, there’s no need for a mobile number, SIM card, or dedicated app.
-This makes it an ideal solution for users who may not have access to their regular devices or numbers.

 Pricing